 - Guillermo Cabrera (2012-2017), Multi-criteria Intensity Modulated Radiation Therapy Optimisation, with Matthias Ehrgott and Andrew Mason.

 - Lin Chen (2011-2016), Optimised Decision Making in Asset Management, with Theuns Henning.

 - Olga Perederieieva (2011-2015), Multiobjective Network Equilibria - From Definition to Algorithms, with Matthias Ehrgott and Judith Wang.

-- Garry Miller (2010-present), Methods of Improving Productivity in Construction & Engineering: Information Flows and Innovation, with Theuns Henning.
+- Garry Miller (2010-2018), Methods of Improving Productivity in Construction & Engineering: Information Flows and Innovation, with Theuns Henning.